DACHFest/dachfest.github.io/data/cfp.md

 ## DACHFest 2018 Call for Papers

 Thanks for your interest in speaking at DACHFest 2018!
 DACHFest is a community-driven conference organised by all GDGs (Google Developer Groups) in Germany, Austria and Switzerland that will take place from 10.
 Nov 2018 to 11.
-Nov 2018 at Technical University Munich in Munich, Germany.
+Nov 2018 at Technical University Munich.
 We expect about 800 attendees per day with 3 simultaneous tracks.

 If you have any questions, do not hesitate to contact us on Twitter or at [cfp@dachfest.com](mailto:cfp@dachfest.com).